DevDecoder/HIDDevices/Readme.md

 * Windows 10 Pro 2004 (19041.330)
 * Ubuntu (limited testing so far)

-Please let me know if you've confirmed it as working with other devices/OS's.
+Please let me know if you've confirmed it as working with other devices/OS's by raising an issue.

 # Acknowledgements